mel-project/docs.melproject.org/concepts/consensus.md

 How does this work in practice? blockchain history is divided into 200,000-block epochs, conventionally numbered from 0.
 For example, block 12,345 is in epoch 0, while block 1,968,968 is in epoch 9.
 Anyone can stake (lock up) a particular SYM for a fixed number epochs, during which this SYM will give a designated staker voting power.
 This is done by sending a special transaction (of type `TxKind::Stake`, see TodoYellowPaper) with a SYM-denominated output, with the following metadata:

 - the _beneficiary staker public key_ that uniquely identifies the staker who receives voting power
-- the _starting epoch_ of this stake, or the first epoch in which this stake contribvutes to the staker's voting power
+- the _starting epoch_ of this stake, or the first epoch in which this stake contributes to the staker's voting power
 - the _post-end epoch of this stake_, or the epoch _after_ the last epoch that the stake contributes to the staker's voting power.

 The SYM --- known as an individual **stake** --- is then locked up until the end of the the post-end epoch; after the start of the starting epoch and before the start of the post-end epoch, the staker has voting power.